meilisearch/documentation/create/how_to/digitalocean_droplet.md

 ### 6. Choose your droplet name and tags

 Here you can select the name that will be visible everywhere in your DigitalOcean account.
-Choose wisely!Droplets can only contain alphanumeric characters, dashes, and periods.
+Choose wisely!
+Droplets can only contain alphanumeric characters, dashes, and periods.

 ![Adding 'meilisearch-droplet-name' as the hostname](/digitalocean/06.droplet-name.png)